Alexander Boldyrev

-Alexander I. Boldyrev (born December 19, 1951) is a Russian-American computational chemist and R. Gaurth Hansen Professor at Utah State University.
+Alexander I. Boldyrev (December 19, 1951 - August 26, 2023) was a Russian-American computational chemist and R. Gaurth Hansen Professor at Utah State University.
 Professor Boldyrev is known for his pioneering works on superhalogens, superalkalis, tetracoordinated planar carbon, inorganic double helix, boron and aluminum clusters, and chemical bonding theory, especially aromaticity/antiaromaticity in all-metal structures, and development of the Adaptive Natural Density Partitioning (AdNDP) method.

 Biography and Education

 Alexander Boldyrev was born in the industrial Siberian city Novokuznetsk.
 After graduation from Specialized Educational Scientific Center at Novosibirsk University located in Siberian Akademgorodok, he was admitted to the Department of Chemistry at Novosibirsk University.
 While pursuing the B.Sc./M.Sc. degree, Alexander Boldyrev was doing his research at the Institute of Catalysis, USSR Academy of Sciences under Dr. Vasily Avdeev supervision.
 During this time, Alexander Boldyrev first encountered quantum-chemical calculations which shaped his further scientific career.
-After graduation from the University, he moved to another academic city, Chernogolovka, and joined Dr. Oleg Charkin’s group when he worked on Non-rigid molecules and polytopic bonds.
+After graduation from the university, he moved to another academic city, Chernogolovka, and joined Dr. Oleg Charkin's group when he worked on Non-rigid molecules and polytopic bonds.
 Later, he extended this study to his Ph.D. thesis which he defended in 1978.
 Following years, Dr. Boldyrev spent studying superhalogens and superallakis in Chernogolovka.

 In 1983, Alexander joined Prof. Ovchinnikov lab at the Institute of Chemical Physics, USSR Academy of Science.
 In 1986, he received a Doctor of Science degree, the highest scientific degree in the USSR.
 In 1990, Dr. Boldyrev left USSR to join Paul von Ragué Schleyer group in Germany as a postdoc.
 There, he made a contribution to the theoretical chemistry of planar tetracoordinate carbon.

 Further, Dr. Boldyrev moved to the United States where he worked for 7 year in Prof. Jack Simons research group.
 His research spanned hypervalent (“Rydberg”) molecules and stability of multiply charged anions (SO42−, PO43-) and their solvated forms.
 In 1999, Dr. Boldyrev became an assistant professor at Utah State University.
 Six years later, Alexander I. Boldyrev became a Full Professor, and in 2020 was awarded the R. Gaurth Hansen Professorship.